-Verizon Communications, Inc. utilizes its organizational culture to ensure high-quality products.
-High quality is a competitive advantage that forms the main basis of the company’s strategies for the telecommunications market (Read: Verizon’s Generic Strategy and Intensive Growth Strategies).
-In this regard, the company benefits from the contribution of its corporate culture to overall business competitiveness and strategic success.
-A firm’s organizational culture or corporate culture establishes the set of beliefs, principles and values that affect employee behavior.
-In this case, Verizon sets its organizational culture to encourage employees to support aims for high quality, which is central to the company’s ability to attract customers and stand out from the competition.
-The corresponding cultural characteristics influence all of the company’s divisions and subsidiaries, such as Verizon Wireless.
-For example, human resource development programs at Verizon Wireless emphasize and uphold the same cultural traits that are reinforced in other divisions and subsidiaries.
-As a result, the corporate culture functions in enhancing the company’s employee performance and in integrating the entire organization seamlessly.
+Verizon Communications Inc. utilizes its organizational culture (work culture) to ensure high-quality services.
+High quality is a competitive advantage that forms the main basis of Verizon’s generic competitive strategy and intensive growth strategies.
+The telecommunications company benefits from the contribution of its corporate culture to overall business competitiveness and strategic success.
+A firm’s organizational culture or corporate culture establishes the set of beliefs, principles, and core values that affect employee behavior.
+In this case, Verizon sets its organizational culture to encourage employees to support aims for high quality, which is central to the company’s ability to attract customers despite competitors, like T-Mobile, AT&T, and Alphabet’s Google Fiber.
+The corresponding cultural characteristics influence all the divisions in Verizon’s organizational structure (corporate structure).
+Human resource development programs uphold cultural traits that are reinforced throughout the telecommunications business organization.
+As a result, the corporate culture enhances the company’s employee performance and integrates the entire organization seamlessly.

 Employees can use the organizational culture as a factor in making decisions on the job.
-For example, institutionalized cultural traits guide prescribed behaviors for certain situations experienced in the business processes of Verizon Communications, Inc. The corporate culture also promotes brand development.
-For instance, in the case of Verizon Wireless, the cultural emphasis on high quality sustains a strong brand image that attracts customers in the wireless telecommunications services market, and addresses competition as a major factor in the external business environment, as shown in the Porter’s Five Forces analysis of Verizon Communications, Inc.
+For example, institutionalized cultural traits guide prescribed behaviors for certain situations experienced in the business processes of Verizon.
+The corporate culture also promotes brand development.
+The cultural emphasis on high quality sustains a strong brand image that attracts customers to Verizon’s wireless telecommunications services in the market.
+This aspect of the business culture addresses competition, which is a major factor in the external business environment, as shown in the Five Forces analysis of Verizon Communications Inc.

 Verizon has an organizational culture of quality in performance.
 This type of corporate culture focuses on achieving high quality through employees’ behavior and decision-making in their job performance.
-For example, the employees at Verizon Wireless are encouraged to always consider options to maximize the quality of their output in addressing customers’ queries and complaints.
-The cultural characteristics also motivate workers to develop solutions to comply with the company’s high quality standards for its information and communication technologies and services.
-The following characteristics define the corporate culture of Verizon Communications, Inc.:
+For example, Verizon’s employees are encouraged to always consider options to maximize the quality of their output in addressing customers’ queries and complaints.
+The cultural traits also motivate workers to develop solutions that satisfy the company’s quality standards for its information and communication technologies and services.
+The following characteristics define the corporate culture of Verizon:

 - Quality and reliability (most significant)